makrai/notes/bender20-understanding-in-data-acl.md

 * our working definition is as general as we could make it
-* “Meaning” cannot simply be the relation between form and some kind of “deep syntax”, e.g. semantic dependency graphs (Oepen+ 2015)
+* “Meaning” cannot simply be the relation between form and some kind of “deep syntax”, eg semantic dependency graphs (Oepen+ 2015)
   * such representations could perhaps be learned from form alone (He+ 2018; Hewitt and Manning, 2019)
   * ignores communicative intents